Aniconism in Judaism: Illuminated manuscripts

-A number of Jewish illuminated manuscripts include representational art and illustrations, with many containing religious or biblical undertones, while others focus on law, philosophy, science, or society-based (such as Ketubbah, marriage contracts) ideas.
+A number of Jewish illuminated manuscripts include representational art and illustrations, with many containing religious or biblical undertones, while others focus on law, philosophy, science, or society-based (such as ketubbot, marriage contracts) ideas.
 These manuscripts spanned a wide geographical array, including Europe, Northern Africa, and the East.

 Figures such as Joel ben Simeon became known for their work.

 Archival records from medieval Iberia confirm that Jews were painters and practitioners of the fine arts.
 A number of works survive.